 You may not like Ke$ha, but you totally have to love that video.
 I do, anyway.
 I share because I care.

-Shira also writes science fiction and fantasy short stories and poetry, and much of her outreach is done within the community of science-fiction fandom and the closely-allied local polyamory community.
+Shira formerly served as a volunteer with BARCC's Survivor Speakers Bureau and Prevention Services.
+She also formerly worked as BARCC's volunteer and program assistant.
+Shira also writes science fiction and fantasy short stories and poetry, and much of her outreach was done within the community of science-fiction fandom and the closely-allied local polyamory community.